-For only $9 a month or about 30 cents a day, when you join FPL SolarNow you will be joining other customers already supporting the development of solar energy projects in local public areas like parks, zoos and museums that help encourage future generations to learn about clean solar energy.
+For only $9 a month or about 30 cents a day, when you join FPL SolarNow you will be joining other customers supporting the sustainment of solar energy projects in local public areas like parks, zoos and museums that help encourage future generations to learn about clean solar energy.

-Funds will go toward the development of solar energy projects in local communities – from parking canopies and solar trees to walkways.
+Funds will go toward operations, maintenance and enhancements of solar energy projects in local communities – from parking canopies and solar trees to walkways.
 These structures are inspiring future generations to learn about the benefits of solar.

 Clean, renewable energy generated from these assets is fed to the grid and benefits the entire community